Adam-Robson/react-compendium/README.md

-Load the initial list of Pokemon xxx Make my Compendium component xxx Create a custom hook usePokemon for loading pokemon (including services function) xxxUse the custom hook in my Compendium component and display Pokemon component for each item Get Select Working
-Create my Select component
-add state to usePokemon for selectedType and types load list of types and pass to Select component add event handler for the type changing
+Load the initial list of Pokemon xxx Make my Compendium component xxx Create a custom hook usePokemon for loading pokemon (including services function) xxx Use the custom hook in my Compendium component and display Pokemon component for each item xxx Get Select Working xxx Create my Select component xxx add state to usePokemon for selectedType and types xxx load list of types and pass to Select component xxx add event handler for the type changing
 Get Search Working
 Create my Search component
 add state to usePokemon for searchTerm